wongnata/PlayerDogModel/README.md

 - Limited compatibility with emotes!
 - **[NEW]** Compatible with MoreCompany cosmetics!
 Cosmetics are hidden in dog mode.
 - **[NEW]** Configurable with Verity-3rdPerson!
 Overrides are available using the config file.
-- **[NEW]** Configurable camera height for dog mode!

 ## Limitations
 - Not compatible with model replacing mods (e.g. ModelReplacementAPI, etc.)
-- In dog mode:
-	- held scrap can easily clip and fall through the ship and world floor, especially when crouching
+- When crouching in dog mode, dropped items can fall through the ship
-		- jumping before dropping and looking up helps prevent this!
-	- ~~snare fleas will appear to float above you~~ Fixed as of v1.0.3!
-	- masked enemies spawned from dog model players will still use their human model
+- Masked enemies spawned from dog model players will still use their human model
+- When using the jetpack in dog mode, the jetpack model partially obstructs your view

 ## Credits
 - [Obviously **MonAmiral** for creating the original mod!
 It's awesome!](https://thunderstore.io/c/lethal-company/p/MonAmiral/PlayerDogModel/)